apple/swift-log/proposals/xxxx-metadata-providers.md

 }
 ```

-Once a metadata providers have been set up, they will be invoked when a log statement is about to be emitted.
+Once metadata providers have been set up, they will be invoked when a log statement is about to be emitted.
 Multiple metadata providers may be configured, and they are invoked in registration order.

 Next, when a log statement is about to be emitted, the logger will obtain the task-local `Baggage.current`,